ThePhenomenon1/ThePhenomenon1/README.md

 4 years ago, July 2021, I didn't know Python.
 Over 13 900 hours of computer programming - 1 480 days later - I am a Python/JavaScript Full-Stack Developer.

 I have deployed my React/DRF Django Application, on the powerful Railway cloud platform.
-This is an ecommerce Boutique built with Langchain, GCP, Tailwind CSS, Tanstack Query and a Postgres database.
+This is an ecommerce Boutique built with Langchain, Google Cloud, Tailwind, Tanstack Query and PostgreSql.
 Powered by AWS and A.I.
 Chatbots, It features:-

 <br>
 * A.I.
 ASSISTANT and INSTANT REALTIME MESSAGING BOARD (Langchain, Websockets, Channels).